Evolution of SPI-induced disruptions in ASDEX Upgrade: Disruption Evolution

 The intermediate situation is what may explain the linear CQ-shapes: the plasma is not fully collapsing and a smaller hot region remains around the magnetic axis.
-When the plasma starts to move, part of the current can be reinduced in the hot region~\cite{Artola_2024} (effectively slowing down the decay) until the flux surface encapsulating the ``hot core'' (see figure~\ref{fig:IPspike_dIp_dt}) hits the \acp{PFC} and the CQ is again accelerated (see figure~\ref{fig:disruption_evolution_2}(b) at~$\sim 2.373$~s), this time causing no visible peak in radiation.
-Here, higher neon contents in the pellet~(\ac{fNe}) and larger fragments (penetrating deeper into the plasma) lead to more linear \acp{CQ} until no hot plasma core remains, the resistivity profile becomes flat and the concave CQ-shape is observed.
+When the plasma starts to move, part of the current can be reinduced in the hot region~\cite{Artola_2024} (effectively slowing down the decay) until the flux surface encapsulating the ``hot core'' hits the plasma facing components~(PFCs) and the CQ is again accelerated (see figure~\ref{fig:disruption_evolution_2}(b) at~$\sim 2.373$~s), this time causing no visible peak in radiation.
+Here, higher neon contents in the pellet~($\text{f}_\textrm{neon}$) and larger fragments (penetrating deeper into the plasma) lead to more linear CQes until no hot plasma core remains, the resistivity profile becomes flat and the concave CQ-shape is observed.

-Note, that already for a small amounts of neon in the pellets, the \ac{TQ} is triggered too quickly after the fragment arrival to resolve the first three radiation peaks as separate peaks in the foil bolometers.
-Therefore, the presence of the \ac{PME} and the contribution of the \ac{MFA}, \ac{PME}, and \ac{TQ} to the total radiation is currently undetermined.
+Note, that already for a small amounts of neon in the pellets, the TQ is triggered too quickly after the fragment arrival to resolve the first three radiation peaks as separate peaks in the foil bolometers.
+Therefore, the presence of the PME and the contribution of the MFA, PME, and TQ to the total radiation is currently undetermined.

-The reduction of the shunt currents and with it the \acs{VDE} radiation peak -- with the maximum at \ac{tLCFS} -- in our experiment are in line with previous observations: increasing the amount of injected/assimilated neon, the mitigation efficiency of the otherwise violent \acsp{VDE} is expected to increase, causing lower shunt currents in the process~\cite{Yoshino_1996, Artola_2024, Schwarz_2023, Schwarz_2024_PhD}.
-Additionally, the amplitude of the \ac{IP-spike} is also reducing with increasing neon content (see figures~\ref{fig:IPspike_dIp_dt} and~\ref{fig:IPspike}).
-The \ac{CQ} shape, as it is directly linked to the neon assimilation, can already be used as a first indicator of the mitigation efficiency on the shot day from the plasma current measurement alone and especially relevant in the absence of valid density measurements.
+The reduction of the shunt currents and with it the VDE radiation peak -- with the maximum at $\textrm{t}_\textrm{LCFS}$ -- in our experiment are in line with previous observations: increasing the amount of injected/assimilated neon, the mitigation efficiency of the otherwise violent VDEs is expected to increase, causing lower shunt currents in the process~\cite{Yoshino_1996, Artola_2024, Schwarz_2023, Schwarz_2024_PhD}.
+Additionally, the amplitude of the IP-spike is also reducing with increasing neon content (see figures~\ref{fig:IPspike_dIp_dt} and~\ref{fig:IPspike}).
+The CQ shape, as it is directly linked to the neon assimilation, can already be used as a first indicator of the mitigation efficiency on the shot day from the plasma current measurement alone and especially relevant in the absence of valid density measurements.